TaggrNetwork/Taggr/docs/LOCAL_DEVELOPMENT.md

 npm run test:e2e -- --trace on
 ```

 To help determine if tests are flaky, run them multiple times, note that only the file's name is required, not its full path.
-If the filename is ommited then all tests will be run multiple times:
+If the filename is omitted then all tests will be run multiple times:

 ```shell
 npm run test:e2e -- ${test_filename}.spec.ts --trace on --repeat-each 10